KANGWEII/cpp_primer/src/chapter12/README.md

 **A:** When the last `shared_ptr` pointing to an object is destroyed, the `shared_ptr` class automatically destroys the object to which that `shared_ptr` points.
 It does so through a member function known as a **destructor**.

 ---

+### Question 9
+**Q:** When to use `std::unique_ptr`, raw dynamic pointers, or `std::vector`?
+**A:**
+- Use std::vector for most dynamic array use cases because of its safety and flexibility.
+- Use std::unique_ptr if you need a fixed-size dynamic array with automatic cleanup.
+- Avoid raw pointers unless absolutely necessary.